JetBrains/kotlin-web-site/docs/reference/basic-types.md

 ## Characters

 Characters are represented by the type Char.
-They are can not be treated directly as numbers
+They can not be treated directly as numbers

 ``` kotlin
 fun check(c: Char) {